msimerson/node-lts-versions/README.md

 # Node.js LTS versions

+Avoid needing to update your CI config files for every Node.js release or EOL event.

-Retrieve a list of [Release](https://nodejs.org/en/about/previous-releases) versions of Node.js and export the versions for consumption by automated processes.
+This action retrieves a list of Node.js [release](https://nodejs.org/en/about/previous-releases) versions and exports the versions for consumption by automated processes.

-The output of the yaml function is designed to populate a GitHub Actions matrix declaration so that your CI is testing with the supported **LTS** version(s) of Node.js.
+The output of the yaml function is designed to populate a GitHub Actions matrix declaration so that your CI is testing with the version(s) of Node.js you choose, typically the **LTS** version(s).

 ### Usage